-(DACSAR-MP) [3], we focused on embankment reinforcement and conducted the embankment analysis considering differences in layer thickness.
 The purpose of this study is to analytically elucidate river levee collapse mechanisms by analytically expressing the stress behavior in the levee body during river water level rise due to and considering the effect of rainfall.
-In addition, by changing the water level rise speed, we can see the difference in the fracture form due to the difference in speed.
+In addition, by changing the speed of the water level rise, we can examine the difference in the fracture form due to the difference in speed.

-2. RESEARCH METHOD
+2. RESEARCH SIGNIFICANCE